vsudbrack/vsudbrack.github.io/_posts/_2020-09-17-tips_for_crontab.md

 categories: page update
 ---

 Tired of repeating the same command once-in-a while?
 Looking forward to creating automated jobs?
 Then I think you'll enjoy this tutorial.
+I'll briefly introduce the *crontab* mechanism, how to add commands to it with some of my recommandations and finally an idea of internet scrapping you could make with *crontab*.

 ## What is *crontab*?

+**Crontab is a mechanism to schedule the execution of command lines with specific frequencies**.
+For instance, if you run a program everyday, you can add it to your crontab and the computer will run it automatically everyday.
+Sounds like magic to your ears, doesn't it?
+Yes, it will save you lots of work.

 During any session, you can enter the command line
 ```